 Million Kids serves as the Training and Outreach Coordinator for the Riverside County Anti Human Trafficking Task Force and works with the Riverside County Sheriff’s Department through a Department of Justice Grant.
 To find where their trainings and talks are happening, you can find their calendar here: https://www.millionkids.org/calendar.html To request a speaker please email them at email@example.com

-Lisanne Grey-Inland Empire.
-Lisanne is a human trafficking survivor, a captivating speaker, State Certified Human Trafficking Case Manager, and community leader.
+Lisanne is a registered substance use disorder counselor, recovery coach, human trafficking survivor, and captivating speaker.
+She is a State Certified Human Trafficking Case Manager, and community leader.
 She works for the San Bernardino County Behavioral Health as a Clinic Assistant for Substance Use Disorder and Recovery Services.
-Lisanne offers educational presentations about human trafficking, internet safety for parents and teens.
-She is in ministry with Heart 2 Serve Inc. as Intake Coordinator/Case Manager for women in transition from homelessness, substance use disorders, domestic violence, and sex trafficking.
-She also works with Pearls, a ministry that does outreach to ladies at the local Inland Empire strip clubs.
-You can reach Lisanne at firstname.lastname@example.org.
+Lisanne offers counseling, mentoring, and educational presentations about mental health, substance use disorder, human trafficking, and internet safety for parents and teens.
+She is in ministry with Garden of Life the One-Twenty Seven Project helping mothers who have chosen life for their pre-born children, she also serves with Pearls, a ministry that does outreach to ladies at the local Inland Empire strip clubs.
+To request any of these services from Lisanne please email her at firstname.lastname@example.org

 Case provides many trainings and does have speakers who will come speak to your church of organization.
 To find their events, please go to https://www.eventbrite.com/o/san-bernardino-county-coalition-against-sexual-exploitation-1423377381 To request a speaker, please email Angel